Judy Gresham BA(Hons) MBACP. Counsellor & Psychotherapist in South Bucks

 Why Come for Counselling?

 The toll being taken on our mental health and well-being by the effects of the Corona Virus pandemic and local / national lockdowns has been well publicised .
 Perhaps you have been negatively impacted in this way , and may be experiencing either new emotional difficulties thrown up by the Covid-19 restrictions on your life , or these may have served to highlight or exacerbate your existing struggles.
+As we are now emerging from lockdown, this may also be throwing up further challenges and causing you anxiety .

 I provide a confidential, supportive and non-judgmental environment for expressing and working through your difficulties, with time and space for you to process your thoughts and feelings, and explore your relationships with others and with your self .
 This will help you understand yourself better, make more sense of your life, and allow discovery of your inner resources.
 The process will enable you to feel more secure in yourself, create options for you and will empower you to move forward with your life.